 Sunday, 9 February 2014

-SV Orion are an amateur football club from the city of Nijmegen in the east of The Netherlands, who were formed on September 19th 1938 by a group of boys of the Young Guard who wanted their own club, with Chaplain Tychon being one of their founders.
+SV Orion is an amateur football club from the city of Nijmegen in the east of the Netherlands, who were formed on September 19th, 1938, by a group of boys of the Young Guard who wanted their own club, with Chaplain Tychon being one of their founders.

 The club played at De Ark, but didn’t initially join any league as they struggled for players.
-By 1941 the players came of age and others joined up to enable entry into Nijmegen league football, playing home games at OBIOD on Kopse Hof.
-The following year the club moved to a ground on Groesbeekseweg.
+By 1941, the players came of age, and others joined up to enable entry into the Nijmegen league football, playing home games at OBIOD on Kopse Hof.
+The following year, the club moved to a ground on Groesbeekseweg.

-Following World War Two, Orion moved to a new ground at Kwakkenberg in the south east of the city as Orion Boys.
-The club collected some championships and promotions in KNVB eastern competition.
-By 1960 Orion found themselves in Vierde (fourth) Klasse football, before reaching the Derde (third) Klasse in 1970-71, when the club’s name was changed to SV Orion.
+Following World War II, Orion moved to a new ground at Kwakkenberg in the southeast of the city as Orion Boys.
+The club collected some championships and promotions in the KNVB eastern competition.
+By 1960, Orion found themselves in Vierde fourth Klasse football, before reaching the Derde third Klasse in 1970-71, when the club’s name was changed to SV Orion.

-By then a clubhouse had been built in 1968 at Dommer van Poldersveldtweg, but by the turn of the millennium the facilities at Kwakkenberg became too small because of the increase in membership, particularly at youth level.
+By then, a clubhouse had been built in 1968 at Dommer van Poldersveldtweg, but by the turn of the millennium, the facilities at Kwakkenberg became too small because of the increase in membership, particularly at the youth level.

-After three years away from football the team returned to action in 1996-97 in Vijfde klasse where the team as relegated to the sixth Zesde klasse where Orion were crowned as 6E Klasse H champions in 1998-99.
+After three years away from football, the team returned to action in 1996-97 in Vijfde Klasse, where the team was relegated to the sixth Zesde Klasse, where Orion were crowned as H section champions in 1998-99.

 My visit